Unidata/git-recipes/cookbook.md

 Will push out your changes to github for others to see.

+### Branching and Merging

 A very common operation in git is to branch.
 Branches and merges in git have almost no cost associated to them so they are done very frequently.
-In order to create a branch simply
+Typically, when you are working on a new feature, fixing bugs, or experimenting with code, you will create a new branch.
+In order to create a branch and start working on that branch.

 		git branch my-experiment
+ 		git checkout my-experiment

+You can list the branches that are available to you with

+ 		git branches

+When you have made a number of commits to your branch and you are ready to bring those changes back into the trunk or a "bigger branch", you will

+		git checkout other-branch
+		git merge my-experiment